wfahren/OpenVPN/openvpn-install.md

 status /var/log/openvpn/openvpn-status.log
 verb 3
 explicit-exit-notify 1
-# If web sites are NOT loading once the VPN is up, remove the ; and adjust tun-mtu for your needs
+# If web sites are NOT loading once the VPN is up.This is a required option, if the OpenVPN
+# server or amy of the clients connect via PPPoE.
+If not you can comment out this option.
+# All DSL and Fiber services for home Internet use PPPoE.
+Test your your max MTU for this value.
-;tun-mtu 1432
+tun-mtu 1432
 ```

 ### Explanation of important server options